jcopps/dsp-jeff/README.md

 To this end, **DSP** offers a number of powerful _primitives_ for building architectures that compose transformations and offers corresponding implementations that map these transformations to effective LM and RM calls.
 For instance, **DSP** *annotates* few-shot demonstrations for the LM calls within your arbitrary pipeline automatically, and uses them to improve the quality of your transformations.
 Once you're happy with things, **DSP** can *compile* your program into a much cheaper version in which LM calls are transparently replaced with calls to a tiny LM created by the **DSP** runtime.

 <p align="center">
   <img align="center" src="docs/images/DSP-tasks.png" width="460px" />
 </p>
 <p align="left">
   <b>Figure 1:</b> A comparison between three GPT3.5-based systems.
 The LM often makes false assertions, while the popular retrieve-then-read pipeline fails when simple search can’t find an answer.
 In contrast, a task-aware DSP program systematically decomposes the problem and produces a correct response.
 Texts edited for presentation.
 </p>

+**What does the market say?**

+Here is a youtube link that quotes DSP: https://www.youtube.com/watch?v=-lnHHWRCDGk&t=2433s An extension talks about Few shot openQA with ColBERT retreival.

 ## Installation